 Ammen Jordan | Active Transportation Coordinator

-Ammen Jordan is the Active Transportation Coordinator for the U of A Office for Sustainability and the City of Fayetteville.
-Jordan is focused on providing campus affiliates safe and equitable opportunities to commute without a car.
+Ammen Jordan is the recently apppointed Active Transportation Coordinator for the University of Arkansas.
+Jordan is focused on providing campus affiliates safe, equitable, and enjoyable opportunities to commute to campus without a car.

 Todd Hansen | Office Manager